-Current Berkeley Rep season subscribers receive a 10% discount off summer classes!*
+Current Berkeley Rep season subscribers receive a 10% discount off spring classes!*

-* Discounts may not be applied to certain classes (as indicated), Summer Theatre Intensive, Filmmaking and Acting Intensive, private voice, or coaching.
+* Discounts may not be applied to certain classes (as indicated), Summer Theatre Intensive, Filmmaking and Acting Intensive, Theatre Design and Production Lab, private voice, or coaching.

 Berkeley Rep School of Theatre is pleased to be able to offer financial aid for students enrolling in our youth and teen classes.
 Scholarships will be granted to students attending classes who demonstrate a strong financial need.
 Financial aid will be disbursed on a sliding scale—eligible families generally receive scholarships covering between 30%–100% of tuition.